kyzooghost/blockchain-developer-bootcamp-final-project/README.md

     npm run test-ganache

-This will deploy the Pharmacy smart contract onto your Ganache instance, and then serve a frontend connected to the smart contract at http://localhost:3000/
+This will deploy the Pharmacy smart contract onto your Ganache instance, and then serve a frontend connected to the smart contract at http://localhost:3000/.

+Note that you do need to add Ganache as a custom network to Metamask to interact with this frontend.
+See https://www.trufflesuite.com/docs/truffle/getting-started/truffle-with-metamask - The custom network needs a "New RPC URL" value of `http://127.0.0.1:8545`

 ## DEPLOYING ON RINKEBY